 What wildlife will I see, and how close will I get?

 A major lure to the Arctic is the polar bear.
 Global warming has thinned and thawed ice, diminishing the polar bear’s habitat and threatening the species.
 Don’t expect to get cozy.
 A hungry bear will eat almost any living thing it can catch, including humans.
 Travel operators take great care to keep people and bears far apart.
 Your best bet for an up-close polar bear viewing is through a long lens and most likely in Svalbard or Canada.

 One thing you won’t see: penguins, a species found only in the Southern Hemisphere.

 Your guide to whales

-As for Cetacean life in the Arctic, you may spot these above; fin whales are sometimes called finback whales, and narwhals are sometimes spelled narwhales, but are definitely odd-looking no matter how you spell it.
-The orcas may look cute while they’re froicking, but the are the sea’s apex predator, commonly called killer whales.
+As for Cetacean life in the Arctic, you may spot these above; fin whales are sometimes called finback whales, and narwhals are sometimes spelled narwhales but are definitely odd-looking no matter how you spell it.
+The orcas may look cute while they’re frolicking, but they are the sea’s apex predators, commonly called killer whales.
 Typically, killer whales are not dangerous to humans because they aren’t on their radar of delicious morsels the way fish, squid, seals and sometimes other whale species might be.

 Your guide to plant life

 You won’t find much plant life growing taller than your knees, but flora includes mosses, lichens, sedges and grasses (yes, Greenland really is green).

 What public spaces will I find aboard ship?

 All of Silversea’s expedition ships have a minimum of four dining venues, along with standard cruise-ship spaces such as lounges, a lobby, swimming pool and whirlpools, a spa and fitness center, and a theater.
 Expedition ships also have a mud room where guests can gear up for or pare down after Zodiac excursions, kayak trips and hiking.